syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the template for priority option in Scheduler,
+To set the template for priority option in Schedule,

 {% highlight html %}